Book an appointment using SetMore

 Negotiation as a means to accomplish your goals in a divorce or child custody case

-we have been talking about this subject in the context of what a family court judge would do if presented with a question of which parent to name as primary Conservatory of your children, either you or your spouse.
+We have been talking about this subject in the context of what a family court judge would do if presented with a question of which parent to name as primary Conservatory of your children, either you or your spouse.
 In reality, most family law cases do not Come down to a determination by a judge.
 Rather, most family law cases come down to negotiation between you and your spouse in mediation.
 This allows you all to discuss the issues at hand and make determinations that are the best for your children and yourselves.

 Try as they might come up, family court judges are not equipped to make more informed decisions than you and your spouse.
 This is true even if you and your spouse are not getting along at the moment or are having a hard time seeing eye to eye on any subject.
 Even in the fog of disagreement with your spouse, he will still know your circumstances better than a judge ever would.
 Additionally, I do not doubt that you want what is best for your children and can set aside your differences with your spouse to make decisions in the kids' best interest.

 If you can objectively view your circumstances, you should have a good idea of whether or not you stand a chance in a trial to be named as the primary Conservatory of your children.
 If you do not think that a judge would name your primary conservator the children, and that is your ultimate goal, you need to consider this when negotiating with your spouse.
-You and your attorney should work on goals that will allow you to achieve some degree of success towards achieving this goal while not pushing your case to a point where you don't think you can be successful.
-There are no awards handed out for pushing a case to a point where your chance of success is near 0.
+You and your attorney should work on goals that will allow you to achieve some degree of success towards achieving this goal while not pushing your case to a point where you don’t think you can be successful.
+There are no awards handed out for pushing a case to a point where your chance of success is near zero.

 Rather, you can work with your attorney and an experienced mediator to help you craft final orders that allow you to maintain a great relationship with your children while being an integral part of the decision-making for your children now and in the future.
 This process begins and ends with you and your attorney having a good working relationship where you can discuss the most important issues and work on intentionally accomplishing your goals.